cosmos/sdk-tutorials/academy/xl-run-prod/3-genesis.md

 # Prepare where the node starts

-When you run your chain with `myprojectd start`, the software will build from a genesis.
+When you run your chain with `myprojectd start`, the software will build from a **genesis**.
 This genesis needs to contain:

 1. The original validators and their stakes.
 2. The original state values as you see fit.
 For instance, this can be the original parameters of your world if you are building a metaverse, or the original USD price of your token if you are building a stable coin.